Consumer Data Standards

 The CDR is intended to be applied sector by sector across the whole economy, beginning in the banking, energy and telecommunications sectors.
 These standards have been developed to facilitate the Consumer Data Right by acting as a specific baseline for implementation.

-CSIRO’s Data61 has been appointed as the Data Standards Body (DSB) for the CDR regime.
-These standards have been prepared by the DSB.
+These standards have been prepared by the Data Standards Body (DSB).
 The work of the team is overseen by the Data Standards Chair, Mr. Andrew Stevens, with industry and consumer advice provided by an Advisory Committee.
 The work of standards development is conducted in close consultation with the Australian Competition and Consumer Commission (ACCC) as lead regulator of the Consumer Data Right, supported by the Office of the Australian Information Commissioner (OAIC).

 The DSB looks forward to ensuring the standards continue to evolve and incorporate new innovations and we are committed to working with all CDR participants to build a strong and useful ecosystem.